What's MSE been campaigning on recently?

 We're calling for advertising of credit cards and loans to be much more transparent – because often what you see isn't what you'll actually get

 Our research shows that, in the last three years, 40% of personal loan applicants and 28% of credit card applicants who know the details of their experiences have been offered a higher rate than advertised.
-Not only this, but many offered a higher rate since the Representative APR regime came in in 2011 told us how this negatively affected their financial and emotional wellbeing.
+Not only this, but many offered a higher rate since the representative APR regime was introduced in 2011 have told us how this negatively affected their financial and emotional wellbeing.

 We published a report in April 2022 outlining our campaign.
-The Chancellor, Rishi Sunak MP, welcomed the report and asked the FCA to investigate.
+The Chancellor, Rishi Sunak MP, welcomed the report and asked the Financial Conduct Authority to investigate.

-See our recent news story for more details on this campaign and our report, It's time for a 'Typical' solution to interest rate shock.
+See our recent MSE News story for more details on this campaign and our report It's time for a 'typical' solution to interest rate shock.